markpudd/criscv-hw/README.md

 Once started reset will need to be set low then high to get things running.
 To build some code to run the easiest thing to do to test is write some simple RISC-V assembler and compile with the RISC-V toolchain.
 The binary can then be converted to a .hex file and the uploaded via the bootloader.
 An example build command for c is:-

-   - /opt/riscv/bin/riscv32-unknown-elf-gcc  -ffreestanding  --specs=nano.specs -Wl,-N  -g stdfn.c print.c
+   - /opt/riscv/bin/riscv32-unknown-elf-gcc  -ffreestanding  --specs=nano.specs -Wl,-N  -g print.c

-In the bootloader directory there is a basic IO file so you can get things like printf running.

 ## Performance /  Memory